 The Soo Locks – Saute Ste.
 Marie

-The Soo Locks is considered one of the top freighter viewing sites in all the Great Lakes.
+The Soo Locks is considered one of the best places to view freighters in Michigan and in all the Great Lakes.
 Every up-bound or down-bound freighter must use the Locks to enter or exit Lake Superior.
 You can watch the ships as they are raised or lowered between the lake and the St. Mary’s River on a special viewing platform.
 Great views and photographs can also be had at Rotary Park, Aune-Osborn Park, Sherman Park, and the Parks and Recreation area near the Cloverland Hydroelectric.